Online Literature · Classics · Epic Poetry

 Homer · Iliad · Book I · Opening Line

 Each course is $250.
-To reserve your place in the current Iliad course — or to be notified when the next course opens — reach out directly.
+To reserve your place in the upcoming Iliad course — or to be notified when the next course opens — reach out directly.
 All enrollment is handled personally by Nick.

-To enroll or ask questions, email Unshelledcoast@gmail.com
+To enroll (or ask questions) email Unshelledcoast@gmail.com

 Your Instructor